lidofinance/lido-improvement-proposals/LIPS/lip-31.md

 ## Rationale

+The evolution to Lido V3 represents a severe transformation from a single-pool liquid staking protocol to a comprehensive Ethereum staking infrastructure platform.
+This design addresses the fundamental trade-off between staking control and liquidity that has limited liquid staking adoption among sophisticated users and institutions.

+The architecture decouples validator selection from liquidity provision, enabling diverse staking strategies while preserving stETH as the unified liquidity layer.
+This approach expands Lido's addressable market to include users requiring specific operator choice, DVT configurations, compliance constraints, or custom staking strategies – use cases that a monolithic pool cannot accommodate.

-The primary objective of this LIP is to establish a scalable and risk-isolated system for expanding stETH liquidity while maintaining the token's core properties.
-The design choices reflect careful consideration of protocol security, user experience, and ecosystem integration:
+The design choices reflect careful consideration of protocol evolution, market expansion, and ecosystem integration:

 ### Single fungibility layer